 Some PR professionals have no problem developing relationships or closing sales when they’re in one-on-one conversations.
 However, it’s challenging for others to translate that same message into written copy.
-Before asking for a sale, brands must develop relationships with their target audience – that’s where public relations play an integral role.
+Before asking for a sale, brands must develop relationships with their target audience – that’s where the principles outlined in this guide to PR an integral role.

 This guide discusses what PR is, what you should know about it, and its importance.
 Some key takeaways include differentiating it from advertising, its role in social media, and the objective, functions, and types of PR.

 PR is an acronym for “public relations.”
 We learn from HubSpot that PR is “the strategic communication from an organization to the public to maintain or cultivate a public image and (or) respond to public discourse.”
 Another (much older) definition by the Public Relations Society of America (PRSA) is, “Public relations is a strategic communication process that builds mutually beneficial relationships between organizations and their publics.”

 What You Should Know About PR

 When discussing the role of someone working in PR, it’s sometimes challenging to explain to someone without a marketing background what they do and why it matters.
 For example, many believe those who work in advertising and public relations are doing the same thing.
 That isn’t true – let’s dig into what you should know about PR below.